 Also, science has shown that people LOVE talking about themselves.
 So get them doing something they love and they just may associate that good feeling with you!

-I know capitalism is a soul sucking system full of mind-numbing contradictions and I strongly believe that we’d better off without work as it is modernly construed.
-But we are where we are at the moment and I want to see my folks getting whatever paper and esteem we can amass while we work behind the scenes towards a better world.
+Look, I know capitalism is a soul sucking system full of mind-numbing contradictions, and I strongly believe that we’d be better off without work as it is modernly construed.
+However, we are where we are at the moment, and in this time, I want to see my folks getting whatever paper and esteem we can amass while we work behind the scenes towards a better world.

-Go on and get them legs up, ladies!
+Go on and get them legs up, my peoples!